kalavattam/2024_Sir2/work_fithic.md

   |  1   |    15000     |  1   |    55000     |      12      |
   | ...  |     ...      | ...  |     ...      |      ...     |
   +------+--------------+------+--------------+--------------+

+From the FitHiC2 GitHub repo documentation:
+  The -f argument is used to pass in a full path to what we deem a 'fragments file,' Each line will have 5 entries.
+The second and fifth fields can be any integer as they are not needed in most cases.
+The first field is the chromosome name or number, the third field is the coordinate of the midpoint of the fragment on that chromosome, the fourth field is the total number of observed mid-range reads (contact counts) that involve the specified fragment.
+The fields can be separated by space or tab.
+All possible fragments need to be listed in this file.
 EOM
     )